How you might feel after treatment

-Getting back to normal for you may take some time, and you might find that your values and priorities have changed.
-You may change your diet, the things you do or the people you see.
-Or you may find that things may go back to exactly how they were before your treatment.
+Getting back to normal may take some time, as you get over side-effects and regain your strength.
+You might also find that your values and priorities have changed.
+You may change your diet, how you spend your time or the people you see.
+Or you may carry on exactly as you did before you had cancer.
 There’s no right or wrong way.

-The most important thing is to give yourself plenty of time to adjust to the changes and find out what works for you.
-And there’s plenty of support that can help − find out what’s available in your local area.
+The most important thing is to give yourself plenty of time to adjust and find out what works for you.
+You may find support from others who’ve been through similar experiences can help − find out what’s available in your local area.

-It’s normal to feel anxious about these appointments, so finding ways to manage your anxiety can be helpful.
+It’s normal to feel anxious about your follow-up appointments, so finding ways to manage your anxiety can be helpful.
 The following tips may help.

 - Take a friend or relative with you.
-They can help you understand what has been said and support you.
+They can help you understand what has been said, take notes and support you.

 - Talk openly and honestly with your doctor about any symptoms, worries or problems you’re having.